Poetry Writing Workshops/Prompts

 APRIL 16 – IN AND OUT OF CONTEXT: POETRY FROM POETRY

 To find poems, go to: Poetry Rocks Black Voices page or https://www.poetryfoundation.org/poems/poem-of-the-day.
 Choose a poem and find two meaningful lines from it.
 Write them down, along with the poet’s name and title of the poem.
 Meditate on the lines alone, without thinking too much about what the poet is using them for.
 What do they mean to you?
 Where do they take you?
 (You can use the actual lines anywhere in your poem, as long as you footnote the poet’s name and title.)
 Or you can just let the lines lead you elsewhere.
-See “Pegi’s Poetry Pointers” to revise the poem using techniques such as simile and metaphor, rhyming, alliteration, assonance and rhythm.
+See “Pegi’s Poetry Pointers” [below on this page] to revise the poem using techniques such as simile and metaphor, rhyming, alliteration, assonance and rhythm.
 Have fun comparing your final poem to author’s original poem.